nprab428/big-data-movie-ratings/README.md

 </p>
 </details>

-The app is modeled after the [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) and consists of a batch layer (HDFS/Hive), serving layer (HBase), and streaming layer (Spark and Kafka).
+The app is modeled after the [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) and consists of a batch layer (HDFS/Hive), serving layer (HBase), and speed layer (Spark and Kafka).

 - [Background](#background)
 - [Data](#data)